MUCH HULLABALOO ABOUT ZILCH

 Credit: Alexis Mora Angulo

 To be bumfuzzled is to be in a state of bewilderment.
 If this article leaves you perplexed, then you are truly bumfuzzled!
 Its origins are not known for sure.
-It might have obscure Scottish roots, stem from a mix of bamboozle and fuzzle, or have evolved as an alteration of the word dumbfound.
+It might have obscure Scottish roots, that stem from a mix of bamboozle and fuzzle, or have evolved as an alteration of the word dumbfound.

 Gubbins